volrath/git-log-reporter/README.rst

     curl -X POST -H 'Content-Type: application/json' -d '{"repos": ["myproject"], "options": {"author": "Daniel Barreto", "since": "1 day ago"}}' http://localhost:5000/

-The only required argument in the data passed to the webservice is "repos" which needs to be a list of repository names existing on the ``GIT_REPOS_PATH``.
+The only required argument in the data passed to the web service is "repos" which needs to be a list of repository names existing on the ``GIT_REPOS_PATH``.